About our programmes

 - What are the terms and conditions?

 In order to be considered for a programme, all participants must complete the online application form.
-You may request a printed application form by writing to firstname.lastname@example.org.
+You may request a printed application form by writing to email@example.com.
 When completing an application form, you will have to read our terms and conditions.
 These become binding once the formal offer to attend has been offered by us and accepted by or on behalf of participant.
-A copy of our full terms and conditions can be found here.

 - Can I cancel or transfer my place to a different iteration?

-All cancellation and transfer requests must be made in writing to email@example.com.
+All cancellation and transfer requests must be made in writing to firstname.lastname@example.org.
 All requests will be effective from the date of receipt.
 Any transfer or cancellation requests received less than 28 calendar days before the programme start date will incur either a cancellation or transfer charge and an administration fee.
-Details on the scale of cancellation and transfer charges can be found here.

 - If I am not able to attend, can someone else come in my place?